 Lunch: squash grilled cheese (find recipe here), peaches, peas

-Dinner: deconstructed tacos (hamburger meat with select seasonings, whole wheat tortillas, avocado shredded cheese, lettuce and sour cream), oranges
+Dinner: deconstructed tacos (ground meat, whole wheat tortillas cut into strips, avocado, shredded cheese, lettuce and tomatoes, oranges

 Start healthy eating habits early